IQ404/study-notes/README.md

   - The parameters representing near and far planes in function `glm::ortho` are expecting values on z-axis in a left-handed coordinates, with `near < far`.

 ## Integrating `ImGui`

+The ImGui version that I am integrating is `1.90.1`.
+I will probably stick to it and not moving to an updated version unless there is any specific benefit.